Everything You Should Know About The Weed Leaf

 What does 3 leaf weed mean?

 Most cannabis strains start with 3-bladed leaves when they’re young.
 As they get older, the blades increase.
-A mature marijuana plant with 3-bladed leaves is usually a sign of environmental stress.
+A mature marijuana plant showing 3-bladed leaves is usually under environmental stress.

 Does weed have 5 or 7 leaves?